stevenelson35/stevenelson35.github.io/_posts/2021-08-19-a-day-in-iowa-part-deux.md

 ![20210821_131832.jpg]({{site.baseurl}}/assets/media/20210821_131832.jpg)

-We learned that Camilla likes to plug her ears and close her eyes when she humms.
+We learned that Camilla likes to plug her ears and close her eyes when she hums.

 ![20210821_132445.jpg]({{site.baseurl}}/assets/media/20210821_132445.jpg)

 ![20210821_132318.jpg]({{site.baseurl}}/assets/media/20210821_132318.jpg)

-In the evening we started to pack up for an early departure the next morning for our drive south towards home.
+In the evening we started to pack up for an early departure the next morning for our drive south toward home.

 Camilla said goodbye to Romeo.